 In the summer, watch for the Nature Pop-Up Education Station while you’re at the playground or splash pad.

-Watch for construction at this park.
-A new nature play area and adventure trail are in the works next to the interpretive center.
+The eagerly awaited Nature Play Area and Adventure Trail is scheduled to open in the summer of 2019.
+They will be located next to the interpretive center.
 You may have noticed that there is already a giant Lincoln Log structure in that area.
 With a goal to foster imagination and connection with nature, MPRB will be using more materials like logs, sticks, rocks and water to add to this natural theme.

 Also planned for the park is an "adventure trail".
 It will feature dynamic components to entice hikers to climb, hop, run, swing, and jump their way through the park.
 Of course, the park trails already offer plenty of fun, especially when paired with the adventure packs available at the nature center.